geneontology/geneontology.github.io/_docs/contributing-go-term.md

 ## When to create a new ticket
 Keep tickets simple; do not hesitate to create multiple tickets if necessary.
 Unless terms are related, submit a separate request for each new term.

+! , providing background information, and if possible, suggesting a solution